 - You will also be given access to all Curtin facilities such as the library, computer and science laboratories.

 - Your study package will be tailored to suit your academic background and future goals.

-Through this course you will develop the fundamental knowledge and skills in science you need to pursue further undergraduate studies in fields such as biology, chemistry, computing, forensic science, health, mathematics, physics, and many others.
+Through this course you will develop the fundamental knowledge and skills in STEM you need to pursue further undergraduate studies in fields such as biology, chemistry, computing, forensic science, health, mathematics, physics, and many others.